demake 0.1.1

 names followed by depencencies separated by spaces and with a new line to indicate

 a different application.
-Something like:
+Something like (from the example):

 > mkdir demake